Understanding Federal Trucking Regulations and Compliance

 On the one hand, drivers must secure tie-downs to prevent them from loosening or unfastening during transit, and they should use edge protection where tie-downs might suffer abrasion or cutting.
 Also, the number of tie-downs depends on the length and weight of the cargo.

-Additionally, the working load limit (WLL) of the securement system should be at least half the weight of the cargo.
+Working load limit (WLL) of the securement system should be at least half the weight of the cargo.
 Remember that specific commodities like logs and metal coils have unique securement requirements that override general rules.

 Lastly, drivers must inspect cargo and securement devices before and during trips to ensure everything remains properly secured, adjusting and re-securing cargo if needed.